antononcube/Raku-Jupyter-Chatbook/README.md

 <Niger Gabon>.map({ &fcp($_) })
 ```
 ```
-# (
-#
-# As of July 2020, the population of Niger is estimated to be 22,822,542.
+# (As of 2021, the estimated population of Niger is approximately 24.21 million people.
+As of 2021, the estimated population of Gabon is around 2.3 million people.)
-#
-# According to the World Bank, the population of Gabon is 2,264,927 as of 2020.)
 ```

 For more examples of LLM functions and LLM chat objects see the notebook